goerrors: annotate errors to save debugging time

 one way to achieve this is using source code locations in the error messages. this is what happens when the error includes stacktraces. as explained before this is quite verbose and spammy. furthermore the message on its own contains very little information without the source code.

-another approach: make the prefixes of the error messages unique. this contains more useful information to a human reading it than a source code location. but it also allows jumping to the source code location directly with a grep-like tool. and the jump works even if the code was slightly refactored in the meantime.
+another approach: make the error messages unique. this contains more useful information to a human reading it than a source code location. but it also allows jumping to the source code location directly with a grep-like tool. and the jump works even if the code was slightly refactored in the meantime.

 there are proposals to add source code location tracing to fmt.Errorf or a similar function: https://github.com/golang/go/issues/60873. this should not needed if you can keep the error message unique.